Safaa Hadi: Krylia Sovetov Samara

 The 2020 winter transfer window once again saw Safaa strongly linked to Russia and Zenit.
-On 21 February 2020, he moved to Russian Premier League side Krylia Sovetov Samara on a 2 1/2–year contract, making him the first Iraqi in history to play in the Russian Premier League, and the second Iraqi ever to join a Russian club, after Hadi Haidar who played for Torpedo Moscow's academy in 2017–18.
+On 21 February 2020, he moved to Russian Premier League side Krylia Sovetov Samara on a 2 1/2–year contract, making him the first Iraqi in history to play in the Russian Premier League.

 He made his debut for Krylia Sovetov on 16 March 2020 in a game against FC Tambov, substituting Artyom Timofeyev in the 86th minute.
 Due to the global COVID-19 pandemic, the Russian Premier League was suspended the following day, initially until 10 April before increased cases in Russia saw the season restart further delayed until 31 May.
 On 15 May 2020, it was announced that the league would restart in mid-June with the fixtures and full schedule to be released at a later date.
 On 2 June 2020, the full calendar for the remainder of the season, including the semi-finals and the final of the 2019-20 Russian Cup which Krylia Sovetov were knocked out of by Torpedo Moscow at the Round of 32 stage, was announced with the first match back after the restart to be held in Samara on 19 June as Krylia Sovetov would host Akhmat Grozny.

 Safaa was an unused substitute in the season restart as his side lost 4–2 to their relegation rivals Akhmat Grozny at home, putting them at the bottom of the league table.
 Krylia's next match the following weekend was away against league leaders Zenit in Saint Petersburg.
 Safaa once again started on the bench and came on in the 79th minute, again replacing Timofeyev, to make his second appearance for the club but was unable to prevent his team from losing to the defending champions 2–1.
 Following the defeat to Zenit leaving Krylia Sovetov firmly at the bottom of the table, Andrei Talalayev was brought in as the new manager in an attempt to prevent relegation.
 Talalaev's first match in charge would be against Russian Super Cup holders, second-placed Lokomotiv Moscow in the capital city on 30 June.
 Safaa made his second successive appearance, coming on for Krylia Sovetov captain Taras Burlak in the 56th minute but lasted less than 20 minutes as he was sent off for receiving two yellow cards in the space of two minutes.
 His team would go on to draw 1–1 against the Moscow side, keeping them in the relegation zone with 5 matches to go.

 On 12 September 2021, his contract with Krylia Sovetov was terminated by mutual consent.